isomerpages/nlb-biblioasia/index.md

         how these markets have changed over time.
       alt: wet markets
   - infopic:
-      title: The Poet and the Night Train
+      title: Into the Night
-      subtitle: "Video: Stories from BiblioAsia"
+      subtitle: "Video: stories from biblioasia"
-      description: "He writes Singapore’s first book-length poem, then vanishes from history.
-Discover how the mystery of the missing poet was solved. "
+      description: "Cabaret dancers like Rose Chan were famous.
+But what were their lives really like? "
-      button: Singapore's forgotten poet
+      button: Beneath the Glitz and Glamour
-      url: /videos/poet-francis-p-ng-night-train
+      url: /videos/into-the-night
-      image: "/images/Videos: BA Stories/Francis P NG forgotten poet.jpg"
+      image: "/images/Videos: BA Stories/into the night.jpg"
-      alt: Francis P. Ng
+      alt: Cabaret dancers
   - infopic:
       title: Nature Conservation in Singapore
       subtitle: "‎Biodiversity Day "